sigmapi-gammaiota/spgi-next/SETUP.md

 this will install necessary dependencies

-change .env to .env.dev.local for the purposes of local development.
+WHEN RUNNING PRODUCTION, change .env to .env.prod